rust-multiplatform/Compute-Engine-Template/README.md

-# Rust Multi-Platform Base Project Template
+# Rust Multi-Platform: Compute Project Template

 > ⚠️ THIS IS A TEMPLATE. ⚠️